Ray Kolp, whose final game in the big leagues was September 21, 1934, was officially released by the Cincinnati Reds on February 12, 1935.

 Ray Kolp's son, Dick Kolp, was born May 23, 1913 in New Berlin OH and played minor league baseball as a pitcher and first baseman for the Paducah Indians in Paducah, Kentucky, in 1939 and 1940.

-Here is Dick Kolp around 1940 batting likely on a Sunday afternoon for a semi-pro team with a jersey showing Listerman:
+After the minors, Dick Kolp played for the Silverton Aces in Cincinnati on weekends.
+Here is Dick Kolp around 1940 batting, likely on a Sunday afternoon, for a semi-pro team with a jersey showing Listerman:

 Here is Dick Kolp in a more formal portrait: